Anger and Forgiveness

 There are two portions of this discussion-based workshop: 1) the Theory, and 2) the Lab.

-In the Theory portion of the workshop (from 1:00-2:15) we’ll work to understand key concepts from our reading for the day and from supplementary mini-lectures given by the workshop leader.
-In the Lab portion of the workshop (from 2:15- 3:00) we will reflect on the ways in which the theory applies to our own time period and our own personal struggles.
+In the Theory portion of the workshop (the first half of each session) we’ll work to understand key concepts from our reading for the day and from supplementary mini-lectures given by the workshop leader.
+In the Lab portion of the workshop (the second half) we will reflect on the ways in which the theory applies to our own personal and political struggles.
 We will devise “experiments” for putting key concepts into practice in our lives, and we will discuss with each other how our experiments work out.

 Readings: